key4hep/k4geo/FCCee/IDEA/compact/README.md

 August 2024: Added an updated vertex detector (also with the ultra-light inner vertex option) and a more light-weight implementation of the silicon wrapper.

+September 2024: Added detailed version of the pre-shower, based on muon system builder.